khangwen/Kanban-Board/README.md

 # Kanban-Board
 A personal project for learning purposes.
-It is a Kanban Board that keeps tracks of task for users.
+It is a Kanban Board that keeps track of tasks for users.

 ## Table of Contents
 - [Screenshots](#screenshots)